feons/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 Customers with a large number of entities will also generate large volumes of API Manager requests and should, therefore, consider increasing the default value for `RateLimitFilter.rateLimitSize.`
 {{< /alert >}}

+## Configure API Manager Unauthenticated request rate limiter

+Rate limit monitors the number of requests that a user can send to API Manager without an active session.
+If the number of requests exceeds the configured boundaries, a 403 forbidden is thrown and the ip address is locked for the configured time.

+To configure the unauthenticated request rate limiter in API Manager, perform the following steps in Policy Studio:

+1. Select Environment Configuration > Listeners > API Gateway > API Portal > Paths in the Policy Studio tree.
+2. Double-click the `API Portal v1.4 ('v1.4')` servlet to open its dialog box.
+3. On the servlet dialog box, click to **Edit** the `jersey.config.server.provider.classnames` property.
+4. Add `com.vordel.apiportal.api.filter.UnauthenticatedRateLimitBindingFeature` to the existing comma-separated list of class names.
+5. Click to **Add** two new properties to the **Servlet Properties** list :

+   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitSize`. **Value**: Enter the number of requests a user can make in a period of time.
+Defaults to 200.
+   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter should allow between the user’s most recent request and the configured number of requests.
+Defaults to 60000 milliseconds (1 minute).
+6. Click **OK**.

+{{< alert title="Note" color="primary" >}}This feature is available only for /forgotpassword endpoint.{{< /alert >}}